kisPocok/open-budget/README.md

 To deploy the codebase use `npm run deploy`.
 Before you do so, please follow the article below to setup `clasp`on your host. https://medium.com/geekculture/how-to-write-google-apps-script-code-locally-in-vs-code-and-deploy-it-with-clasp-9a4273e2d018

+## Hint

-Build, test and deploy use watcher too.
-Any code change will be built & delivered right away.
+Build, test and deploy uses file watchers.
+In 3 different terminal, run build, test and deploy simultaneously.
+Any code change will be built, tested and  delivered upstream right away.

 ## Configuration

 1. Open `app/config.ts` file.
 2. Add your own `developerKey` there
 3. Your bank is not supported yet?
-Create your own converter and create a pull request.
+Create your own converter and create a pull request to this repo

-## Support another Banks
+## Support another bank format

 1. Open `app/config.ts` and extend your `availableConverters` list
 2. Create a copy of `converter/converter-revolut.ts` and adust to your own bank account (you have to map your csv to the `Transaction` model)